What is a Healthy Survivor?

-Survivor: From the time of discovery and for the balance of life, an individual diagnosed with cancer is a survivor.
-[National Coalition for Cancer Survivorship - 1986]
+SURVIVOR: From the time of discovery and for the balance of life, an individual diagnosed with cancer is a survivor.

-When faced with a medical challenge, each of you has to forge and follow your own unique path to Healthy Survivorship—one that takes into account your strengths and weaknesses as well as the challenges you face, the losses you suffer and the uncertainty of life after illness or injury.
+While there is no single right way to become a Healthy Survivor, there are best ways for each patient.
+Each of you has to forge and follow your own unique path to Healthy Survivorship—one that takes into account your strengths and weaknesses as well as the challenges you are facing, the losses you have suffered and the uncertainty of life after your illness or injury.

 My personal approach to Healthy Survivorship has been three-fold: (1) obtain sound knowledge, (2) find and nourish realistic hope, and (3) take effective action.
 This approach has helped me land on the positive side of unfavorable statistics, find meaning in my illness and find some happiness in tough times.

 There is life after illness or injury.
 Make it a good life.